Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Seek Mentoring: Find one who will provide direction, assistance, collaborations, connections or suggest ways to improve.
+- Look for Mentoring: Find one who will provide direction, assistance, collaborations, connections or highlight areas of improvement.

-- Continuing Your Education: Take additional courses, certifications, or degrees program relevant to the field.
+- Continuing Your Education: Take additional courses, certifications or degree programs that are relevant to your field of work.

 Negativity

 Negativity has no place in any work environment.
-It makes employees feel uncomfortable, which makes communication difficult and limiting chances to grow.
-Aside from destroying relationships with colleagues and supervisors, it could lead to professional stalling.
+It causes people to feel uneasy, making communications difficult and hinders chances to grow.
+Apart from damaging relationships with colleagues and supervisors, it could result in a professional stalling.

-- Be Positive: Recognize your strengths and positive qualities of your character in times of stress
+- Be Positive: Recognize your strengths and positive qualities of your job when feeling overwhelmed

 Overcommitting Workload